AEFGP/AEFGP.github.io/compiterator/readme.md

 What layers and nodes can be selected in relevance to the previously selected layers and nodes can be changed.
 The image is coloured based on previous iterations to highlight the fractal elements of the image such as the self-similarities and symmetries.

-There are three algorithms for the iteration:
+There are four algorithms for the iteration with sensible definitions:
 1. The iterated point moves on a linear interpolation to the chosen node with a complex parameter.
 The parameter, based on the screen position, is mapped from the whole plane into the unit disk.
 1. The iterated point moves by a rotation of a constant complex vector towards the chosen node.
 The parameter, based on the screen position, is mapped in the reals by an exponential and in the imaginary by a branched logarithm.
-1. The iterated point moves on a linear interpolation to the chosen node with a complex parameter of the output of the sum of a complex expoentiation function and the chosen node.
+1. The iterated point moves to the output of a polynomial function that has the current layer as zeroes and multiplied by a complex parameter.
-2. The iterated point moves to the output of a polynomial function that has the current layer as zeroes and multiplied by a complex parameter.
+1. The iterated point moves according to applications of Newton's method over the same polynomial function as above.

-Sometimes the polynomial can escape the canvas, simply refresh the canvas or enable the randomisation.
+Sometimes the polynomial can escape the canvas, simply refresh the canvas or enable the randomisation or max iterations (max iterations is enabled by default)